Ahoy! Get your eye patches on and read the best pirate picture and chapter books, play pirate games, and pretend play pirate. Arrrrrg.

 Captain Buckleboots on the Naughty Step by Mark Sperring

 When Sam is naughty, he has to go to the naughty step.
 When he’s there all he can do is think – no books, no toys.
 One day, Captain Buckleboots and others join him on the naughty step.
 This charming tale ends with the group finding ways to say that they are sorry.
 JJ said, “The pirate was just doing what pirates do!”
 (Does he really have to say he’s sorry for that?)
 My kids LOVE this book!!

 Shiver Me Letters, A Pirate ABC by June Sobel

 “R,” roars the captain as he sends his crew off to find the ABCs.
 You’ll read about their discoveries like, “They dug for doubloons and scooped up a D.” It’s fun and clever!

 Melinda Long is the queen of pirate picture books — she’s written so many great ones.
-How I Became a Pirate is a charming story, illustrated by David Shannon, tells of how a regular kid named Jeremy Jacob learns about pirate life, which he decides he doesn’t like as much as he thought.
+How I Became a Pirate is a charming story that tells of how a regular kid named Jeremy Jacob learns about pirate life– which he decides he doesn’t like as much as he thought.

 Captain Bling’s Christmas Plunder by Rebecca Colby, illustrated by Rob McClurkan

 Kids will love this funny story told in rhyme!
 The pirates search for loot and find Santa’s workshop toys.
 Santa runs after the pirates, giving each of the pirate’s gifts.
 But they still won’t give the toys back to Santa?
 You’ll never guess why — they want to help deliver the toys.

 Pirate’s Perfect Pet by Beth Ferry, illustrated by Matt Myers